Overview

 Secret Parameters

-Parameter Description
+Parameter Applies To Description

-endpoint The S3 frontend network DNS subdomains address of the backend object storage system; that is, an HPE Alletra Storage MP X10000 system.
+endpoint All The S3 frontend network DNS subdomains address of the backend object storage system; that is, an HPE Alletra Storage MP X10000 system.

 Note

-The Kubernetes compute nodes where the HPE COSI Driver is allowed to run need to be able to access the Data Services Cloud Console zone specified.
+• The Kubernetes compute Nodes where the HPE COSI Driver is allowed to run need to be able to access the Data Services Cloud Console zone specified.

 apiVersion: v1